 The National Tea Party Federation, an umbrella group formed as a kind of rapid-response network and loose, collaborative alliance of Tea Party groups, kicked Williams and the influential Tea Party Express (which Williams chairs) out of its ranks over the weekend, following a controversial blog post Williams authored about the NAACP.

-) satirizing the NAACP for using the term "Colored People" in its name--in the process suggesting, in the voice of "Colored People" in a faux letter to Abraham Lincoln, that African Americans had a great thing going with slavery--the Tea Party Federation took a stand and said Tea Party Express can't be a member demanding, as TPM notes
+Williams wrote a blog post (now removed and replaced with this post) satirizing the NAACP for using the term "Colored People" in its name--in the process suggesting, in the voice of "Colored People" in a faux letter to Abraham Lincoln, that African Americans had a great thing going with slavery--the Tea Party Federation took a stand and said Tea Party Express can't be a member demanding, as TPM notes, that...

 At the same time, Tea Party Express is one of the most powerful groups to emerge from the Tea Party movement.
 They're the only name-brand, national "Tea Party" group that raises money on the Tea Party name and donates it to candidates.
 Its national bus tours account for a sizable chunk of the news coverage we've seen of Tea Party rallies, after the initial explosion of protests on Tax Day 2009.
 Sarah Palin has spoken at two of their rallies; it's her Tea Party group of choice.